Imagine a life free from worry. Does it seem like an impossible goal? While we’ll never be completely free from worry, many people don’t l

 If your spouse is a citizen or permanent resident of Iceland, you are probably eligible for residency.
 If you are married and your spouse is a citizen, you can apply for citizenship.
 But only after living together in Iceland for 3 years following the marriage.
 If you are living in a registered cohabitation union, the requirement is different.
 Your spouse needs to be an Iceland citizen.
 Also, you need to have lived together in Iceland for five years following the registration of your union.
 In both cases, your spouse needs to have held Icelandic citizenship for not less than five years.
 Please note that Iceland must recognise the status of your spouse.

 Citizens of Finland, Sweden, Norway and Denmark and their immediate family are free to enter, reside, study and work in Iceland.
 They do not need a visa, residence or work permit.
 After 5-7 years of living in Iceland, you can apply for citizenship.
-Please note that Iceland must recognise the status of your spouse.
+Please note that Iceland must recognize the status of your spouse.

 Here are some of the ways to get citizenship in Iceland